-In August 2006, the Federal Government supported the reactivation of the National Nuclear Programme for the production of nuclear energy and the development of nuclear applications for public health, industry and agriculture.
-To this end, as mentioned in Section 2.1.1., Law No. 26.566 was sanctioned.
+In August 2006, the federal Government supported the national nuclear programme reactivation focusing in the production of nuclear energy and the development of nuclear applications for public health, industry and agriculture.
+To that end, as mentioned in Section 2.1.1., Law No. 26 566 was sanctioned.

-Considering the prominence of light water reactors (LWRs) worldwide, Argentina has undertaken feasibility studies to incorporate evolutionary design LWRs into its fleet in the short term, given the implications of domestic and foreign policy, and from the technological, economic and human resources points of view.
+On the other hand, Argentina has undertaken feasibility studies to incorporate evolutionary light water reactor designs into its fleet in the short term, taking into account the implications of domestic and foreign policy, and the technological, economic and human resources points of view.
 Their adoption will enhance and optimize the national nuclear fuel cycle capabilities, by using both technologies.
 Competition among suppliers is being promoted to achieve technology transfer, favourable economic and financial terms, as well as component and critical supplies guarantees.

-In Table 7, the planned nuclear power plants are summarized, indicating their characteristics and relevant schedules:
+Table 7 summarizes the planned nuclear power plants, indicating their relevant characteristics and schedules.

 TABLE 7.
 PLANNED NUCLEAR POWER PLANTS